PyGreSQL/PyGreSQL/docs/pgdb.rst

 available, fewer rows may be returned.

-An :exc:`Error` (or subclass) exception is raised if the previous call to :meth:`pgdbCursor.execute` or :meth:`pgdbCursor.executemany` did not produce any result set or no call was issued yet.
+An :exc:`Error` (or subclass) exception is raised if the previous call to :meth:`Cursor.execute` or :meth:`Cursor.executemany` did not produce any result set or no call was issued yet.

 Note there are performance considerations involved with the *size* parameter.
 For optimal performance, it is usually best to use the :attr:`arraysize` attribute.
-If the *size* parameter is used, then it is best for it to retain the same value from one :meth:`pgdbCursor.fetchmany` call to the next.
+If the *size* parameter is used, then it is best for it to retain the same value from one :meth:`Cursor.fetchmany` call to the next.

 fetchall -- fetch all rows of the query result
 ----------------------------------------------

-.. method:: pgdbCursor.fetchall()
+.. method:: Cursor.fetchall()

     Fetch all (remaining) rows of a query result